flutter/website/src/docs/cookbook/navigation/returning-data.md

               padding: const EdgeInsets.all(8.0),
               child: ElevatedButton(
                 onPressed: () {
-                  // Close the screen and return "Nope!" as the result.
+                  // Close the screen and return "Nope." as the result.
                   Navigator.pop(context, 'Nope.');
                 },
                 child: Text('Nope.'),